paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 I like this option, because I don't want that first request to take too long, and 24 images is a pretty decent load time.
 It's not so long that it's annoying, but any longer and it would start to be a problem.

+### Loading Done, What's Next

+I'm super happy that this is done and was implemented fairly easily.
+The loading functionality should definitely be in my "starter kit", and functionality should be improved over time.
+With that said the interceptor, service, component should all have accompanying unit tests.

+I'd say that unless more pops up, the functionality for the `RandomImagePageComponent` is complete, and it needs to be styled.
+One more state implementation that I could use is dark-mode/light-mode state, which is essentially just styling.
+This would have a toggle button, and I suppose just swap classes on every single thing.
+I am not sure what the best practice is for this, but I assume you just have to write twice the style for everything.
+The only case where you wouldn't is if you're just inverting or manipulating color values by the same amount on everything.
+This is not what I would do, I don't think think that the colors should really be the same between a light and dark mode.

+Or, I could start going through either the Reactive Forms course, or the Authorization course.

+Forms might be more applicable, I can have a little contact form on the website, and maybe get some ideas for another component to add to this.

+Also for the more advanced courses, I definitely want to go through these again attentively and take notes/implement, even though they are more concept than direct application.

+Actually, as I'm typing this I'm listening to 'Angular Architecture and Best Practices', and he is using NgRX for the loading state.

+So NgRX, Redux, almost never need to be used, not with this, so I would really like to learn some best practices for smaller scale state management.
+There is probably some equivalent to React's lifecycle hooks.
+I am already using this kind of stuff in Angular, I mean that's what the lifecycle methods like `ngOnInit` and `OnChanges` do anyway.
+I'm just doing it by component-level state instead.